Skip to main content

 Provider Setup Requirements

-Before using OAuth Proxy, you need to register your application with your OAuth provider:
+Before using the OAuth proxy, you need to register your application with your OAuth provider:

 1. Register your application in the provider’s developer console (GitHub Settings, Google Cloud Console, Azure Portal, etc.)